edgelesssys/constellation/rfc/reproducible-builds.md

 Hence, the entire build is reproducible.

 ### `apko` / `ko`
-To include c libraries into a distroless minimal image, we have to rebuild the this base image.
+To include c libraries into a distroless minimal image, we have to rebuild the base image.
 For that, we can use `apko`.
 It can be configured using a `*.yaml` file and is easy to use.
 An exemplary image definition could look like this: